Youngor Sevelee Telewoda

-Youngor Sevelee Telewoda (born September 3, 1952, in Firestone, Margibi County, Liberia) was the Liberian ambassador to Germany, Austria, Japan with Co-Accreditation to Indonesia, the Republic of Korea, Malaysia, Singapore, the Philippines, Thailand and New Zealand from 2011 to 2017.
+Youngor Sevelee Telewoda (born September 3, 1952, in Firestone, Margibi County, Liberia) is the Liberian ambassador to Germany, Austria, Japan with Co-Accreditation to Indonesia, the Republic of Korea, Malaysia, Singapore, the Philippines, Thailand and New Zealand from 2011 to 2017.
 From 2003 to 2010, Telewoda served as Liberia’s Ambassador Extraordinary and Plenipotentiary to Belgium with concurrent accreditation to the Netherlands, Luxembourg and the European Union.